-In 2015/16, 11.7 million workdays were lost to work related stress, anxiety and depression.
+Every year, over 10 million workdays are estimated to be lost to work related stress, anxiety and depression.
 On a human level, this is devastating.
 No economy should rely on a workforce that suffers so much.
 On a business level, too, it is disadvantageous to hire people to do jobs which are too stressful to be healthily carried out.

 The traditional office, with all its stressful trappings, has done nothing to alleviate this heavy mental burden.
 Northern Ireland’s Business Info organisation cites poor physical working environment as one of the key causes of workplace stress.
 Conditions such as excessive heat or cold, noise and inadequate lighting will likely ring a bell for many office workers in the UK and abroad.
 But perhaps not in Amsterdam.